Hi I'm Britty

 Could you talk about your baptism?

 I was baptized when I was 17, against the wishes of my parents.
-My father would not open his mind to the church.
 I, however, had read some of the Book of Mormon and had met with the Missionaries.
-I felt the Holy Ghost and he made it known to me that this church was true.
+I felt the Holy Ghost and He made it known to me that this church was true.
 At my baptism, I had people I had recently met at church give talks and I picked some songs I liked that we all sang.
 There were many many people who came to watch my baptism, many of whom I did not know.
 I asked someone I knew most of my life to baptize me, he was the same age as me.
 It was his first time baptizing anyone, but I think he did a good job.
 Unfortunately, I forgot a towel, and so did the guy baptizing me!
 Luckly, my boyfriend (now my husband)'s mom ran home to get some food she left there and grabbed a towel just in case I hadn't brought one. (prompting of the Holy Ghost? probably) My baptism was the best feeling I'd had.
 I felt renewed and every Sunday I take the Sacrament I feel my covent renewed and I feel peace.

 Think about your everyday activities.
 What are things you act upon each day where you cannot see the end results?
 How does faith move you to action?